 Inform your airline of any special circumstances, they can be very accommodating and may let you board early to avoid the rush.
-It may also be a good idea to travel with a note from your GP that explains your situation and states that you are okay to travel.
+It’s a good idea to travel with a note from your GP that explains your situation and confirms you’re okay to travel.

 What our customers say